 Earth Ministry Publications

 Natural Saints: How People of Faith are Working to Save God’s Earth shares stories and strategies of people of faith working to integrate the environment into their ministries.
-This book reveals how a focus on God’s earth transforms both people and congregations, creating more relevant and powerful ministries for today.
+This book reveals how a focus on God’s earth transforms both people and congregations.

 Earth Ministry's nationally acclaimed quarterly journal, Earth Letter, is a benefit of membership in Earth Ministry.
 In addition to articles from leading voices in the faith-based environmental movement, you can keep up on the latest Earth Ministry events.